Ferry: Seferihisar-Samos

 (3) Heraion of Samos

 The Heraion of Samos was one of the largest and most significant sanctuaries dedicated to Hera in the ancient Greek world.
 Its origins date back to the Mycenaean period, and it flourished particularly during the Archaic period (8th-6th centuries B.C.).
 The sanctuary’s significance stemmed from its role as a significant religious and political centre, where the Ionians of Samos gathered to worship Hera and participate in festivals.
-The site’s monumental architecture attests to its wealth and importance, including the colossal temple of Hera (one of the largest Greek temples) and the numerous votive offerings discovered there.
-Over centuries, the sanctuary underwent several phases of construction and reconstruction, reflecting the changing fortunes of Samos.
-It was a key site for developing Ionian art and architecture, and its influence extended throughout the Aegean region.
+The site’s monumental architecture testifies to its wealth and importance, featuring the colossal Temple of Hera (one of the largest Greek temples) and numerous votive offerings discovered there.
+Over the centuries, the sanctuary underwent several phases of construction and reconstruction, reflecting the changing fortunes of the island of Samos.
+It was a key site for the development of Ionian art and architecture, and its influence extended throughout the Aegean region.

 The Heraion’s decline began in the Hellenistic period and was eventually abandoned in late antiquity.
 Today, the ruins of the sanctuary, including the remains of the temple, the sacred way, and other structures, offer a glimpse into the grandeur of this once-thriving religious centre.
 The site’s archaeological significance is immense, providing valuable insights into the ancient Ionians’ religious practices, artistic achievements, and social organisation.
 It was designated a UNESCO World Heritage Site in 1992.